 - Neighborhood Building

 The Wells Fargo Regional Foundation uses an online grant application process.
 No paper applications will be accepted.
-Prior to applying you must attend an Intent To Apply Call.
-The call will provide key information critical to the application process.

 Ready to get started?